 - If you’re a tax resolution sales/marketing person, such as a “closer”, it’s time for you to check yourself before you wreck yourself.
 There will come a day when some government agency starts to enforce these regulations, and when they do, you’re gonna have a bad day.
 Get your act together NOW — become an EA.
 Plus, it’s just the right thing to do.

 - If you’re an RTRP, understand that it no longer means anything.
 Yes, I know you’re proud of it, but the courts struck it down.
 It provides you no benefit, and it’s not a license to do anything.
 I’d encourage you to drop it from your vocabulary entirely, and just get your EA license.
 Part 1 of the SEE is not much more difficult than the RTRP exam was, so if you passed RTRP, you’ll do fine on the SEE.

 - In my opinion, the biggest reason for becoming an Enrolled Agent: Money.
 Outside of entertainment or sports, I don’t know of any (legal) profession that a high school dropout can get into that is more financially lucrative than IRS representation work, be that exam or collections.
-To become an EA, you need a clean background check and to pass three exams.
+To become an EA, you need a clean tax compliance history and to pass three exams.
 That means that within a 90-day window, you can receive a golden ticket to a $200,000+ per year income working for yourself, from home (or the beach in Bali…), providing a service that is in very high demand and that commands high fees for what is fairly straightforward work.